GemTalk/Rowan/bin/README.md

 		--rowanProjectsHome=/bosch1/users/dhenrich/_stones/37x/l_37x_externals_st \
 		--projectAlias=RowanV1 -- -L -I .topazini
 ```
+To run the .solo script you need to have $GEMSTONE defined pointing to 3.7.5 and $GEMSTONE/bin in your $PATH.

+### exportUpgradeRowanV12Class.solo
+Run the following script after making modifications to the RowanV12Upgrade project which contains
+the upgrade logic for Rowan V1.
+The RowanV12Upgrade project is found in a Rowan V3 project in the
+directory upgrade/projectsHome/RowanV12Upgrade.
+The Rowan V3 has the Rowan upgrade logic for Rowan V3, V2, and V1.

-To run the .solo script you need to have $GEMSTONE defined and $GEMSTONE/bin in your $PATH.
+To run the .solo script you need to have $GEMSTONE defined pointing to 3.7.5 and $GEMSTONE/bin in your $PATH.